 On our popular page featuring apple cider vinegar and weight loss, many readers are seeing the results of adding ACV to their daily regimen, not only for possibly losing pounds, but improving energy and well being.
 The biggest complaint about ACV?
 Many readers don’t enjoy its flavor when mixed with just water.
 Fortunately, there are lots of ways to make apple cider vinegar drink recipes that are not only tolerable, but actually quite tasty!

 Whether you want to try apple cider vinegar drinks for detox, weight loss, or general well being, you’ll want to use the raw, unfiltered, organic kind of ACV, a fantastic probiotic.
-You’ll be pleasantly surprised at the many benefits attributed to this super-ingredient. more→
+You’ll be pleasantly surprised at the many benefits attributed to this super-ingredient.
+You might also like our round-up of 12 apple cider vinegar recipes. more→

 Eating produce all year round — both cooked and raw — is one of the healthiest habits on earth.
 Salads take care of the latter, but they’re not exactly crave-worthy in the winter when most of us would rather have warm foods like soups and stews (or starchy comfort foods).